-It's a another piece of annoying propaganda, but this time filled with reckless foul language perpetrated by the magician duo Penn and Teller.
-We had Dr. Oz reaching million of women a day, so who is the other demographic they are going after in the population?
-I believe this is targeted to the young and middle age adults to keep them all ill, and ill informed.
-If you can handle the constant f-bombs, then check out this little excerpt above of an episode from Penn and Teller's show called "Bullshit."
-Perhaps the name of this show should be as my spellchecker created ..."BullshiLL" Are we to believe a show like this has real science?
+Since we had Dr. Oz reaching million of women a day... whom is the other demographic to go after in the population?
+I believe it's the young and middle age adults.
+Keep them all ill, and ill informed.
+If you can handle the constant f-bombs, try to find an episode from Penn and Teller's show called "Bullshit" about organic food.
+Perhaps the real name of this show should be as my spellchecker created ...
+"BullshiLL."
+Are we to believe a show like this has real science?
 Real experts?
 Oh brother!
-Now that's BS!
+Now that really is BS!
 Penn and Teller are in the business of deception, so who better to be the shill of multinational Big Ag corporations, that much should be obvious.
-You could watch the full episode here if you dare!

 * Ag Processing Inc

 * American Crop Protection Association